-- 2. Decide whether you need to find out more by asking the child / young person, or their parent to clarify your concerns, being careful to use open questions, beginning with words like: 'how', 'why', 'where', 'when', 'who'? - 3.
+- 2. Decide whether you need to find out more by asking the child / young person, or their parent to clarify your concerns, being careful to use open questions, Use the terms "Tell me about it", "Explain to me", "Describe it" - 3.
 Let the child / young person / parent know what you plan to do next if you have heard a disclosure of abuse or you are talking with them about your concerns.